InfinityVM/InfinityVM/book/src/coprocessor/api.md

 Additionally, there is an embedded [json HTTP gateway](https://github.com/InfinityVM/InfinityVM/blob/main/crates/coprocessor-node/src/gateway.rs) with endpoints mapping 1:1 with each gRPC endpoint.
 This is useful when using tooling, (e.g. load testing frameworks), that does not support gRPC out of the box.

-To learn more about how to use the gRPC API to build an application, take a look at the [Integration section](../integration/README.md).
+To learn more about how to use the gRPC API to build an application, take a look at the [Building with InfinityVM section](../integration/README.md).

 ## Clients